 The summer camp is not open to employees of the CSA, immediate family members of employees, or persons living under the same roof as an employee.

-Parents wishing to run the activities at home with their children (including those who are homeschooled) and organizations that cater to youth outside the targeted group can still register to receive the activities.
-However, they will not be eligible to apply for an astronaut and/or space expert visit.
+Parents wishing to run the activities at home with their children (including those who are homeschooled) and organizations that cater to youth outside the targeted group can still do the activities.
+However, they were not be eligible to apply for an astronaut and/or space expert visit.

 Structured activities focused on three streams – science and technology, fitness and nutrition, and teamwork and communication – are available to schools and youth organizations catering to young Canadians in grades 6 through 9 (grade 6 through secondary 3 in Quebec).

-Schools/organizations participating in at least one activity in any stream and meeting the other requirements will be eligible to be selected randomly to win a visit from an astronaut or a space expert in spring .
-Schools/organizations in every province and territory will be selected.
-The more streams an organization participates in, the more chances they will have (up to three).
+Schools/organizations participating in at least one activity in any stream and meeting the other requirements were eligible to be selected randomly to win a visit from an astronaut or a space expert.
+Two schools/organizations in every province and territory were selected.
+The more streams an organization participated in, the more chances they had (up to three).

 There will also be a national contest for youth who participated in all three streams.
 They will be required to register and provide a video explaining why they would be the best Junior Astronaut candidate.
-Four young applicants from every province and territory will be selected randomly to take part in a camp in summer , at the CSA's headquarters in Saint-Hubert, Quebec.
+Four young applicants from every province and territory will be selected randomly to take part in a virtual camp in summer .
 During the camp, they will get to meet some of our astronauts, engineers and scientists!